-Homer Laughlin China Company established a small pottery -- one of the first white-ware plants in the United States -- in early 1870s.
+Homer Laughlin China Company established a small pottery plant—one of the first whiteware plants in the United States—in the early 1870s.
 The two-kiln firm, located in East Liverpool, Ohio, was first founded by brothers Homer and Shakespeare Laughlin as Ohio Valley Pottery.
 It later became Laughlin Bros., according to Warman’s Antiques & Collectibles.

 The new owners moved the firm to Newell, West Virginia in 1907, and built a new factory that boasted 30 kilns.
 The factory still operates in that location today as the HCL Inc. family of companies that includes Hall China as well.

 By 1908, the Homer Laughlin China Company was producing 300,000 pieces a day, according to Homer Laughlin: Decades of Dinnerware by Bob Page (Replacements, Ltd.).
 In 1916 more kilns were added, and by 1920 the company could not keep up with demand.

 Over time, this thriving business made thousands of patterns of china.
 Many had decoration variations on the same shapes.
 A few of the most popular with collectors are detailed below.